-Other, please specify (Percent water use efficiency improvement)
+Percent water use efficiency improvement

 We are supplying farmers with more efficient irrigation equipment, enabling them to move from flood to drip irrigation.
-This conversion in turn, changes the way farmers apply nutrients, improving soil health, yields and crop quality.
+This conversion, in turn, changes the way farmers apply nutrients, improving soil health, yields and crop quality.
 We are also increasingly promoting the use of cover crops, which improves soil moisture.
 We have focused our efforts on establishing the required processes and protocols and developing individual road maps in specific locations.
 We have gathered the baseline data from countries where we have direct crops in water-stressed regions.
 For each farmer group, we have calculated their baseline water opportunity and are identifying local goals and implementation plans.
-3% achievement relates to 2018 performance.
-To focus efforts on implementing sustainable practices, we currently intend to collect and publish agricultural water-use efficiency data every three years.
+In 2020, we improved agriculture water-use efficiency by 14% across our agricultural supply chain (focused on corn and potatoes) in high water-risk areas, making progress that represents achieving 93% of our goal of a 15% reduction by 2025.